pointOfive/Home/Bio/README.md

 [Bioinformatic](https://github.com/pointOfive/Examples/tree/master/Compute#open-source-tools) and
 [Statistical](https://github.com/pointOfive/Examples/tree/master/Papers#publications) support to the lab).
-The combined expertise in the lab comprised a molecular marker based crop development program with tens of field sites ranging from Mexico to Illinois and explored the GxE interactions of plant ecotypes versus environmental conditions.
+The combined expertise in the lab comprised a molecular marker based crop development program with tens of field sites ranging from Mexico to Illinois targeting understanding of plant ecotype/environment (GxE) interactions and crop adaption genetics via panel and mapping population experiments.
-And the job included the very interesting perk of needing to be an actual plant farmer every now and again when planting and sample collection season came around.
+And the job included the very interesting perk of requiring everyone to be a real life farmer every now and again when planting and sample collection season came around.

 ## TAMU